lainio/err2/README.md

 `err2` helps to set deferred functions (error handlers) which are only called if `err != nil`.

-In every function which uses err2 for error-checking should have at least one error handler.
-If there are no error handlers and error occurs the current function panics.
-However, if *any* function above in the call stack has `err2` error handler it will catch the error.
+Every function which uses err2 for error-checking should have at least one error handler.
+The current function panics if there are no error handlers and an error occurs.
+However, if *any* function above in the call stack has an err2 error handler, it will catch the error.

 This is the simplest form of `err2` automatic error handler: